Credit Union Regulation and Reporting

 Providing the highest levels of member service is of utmost importance to us and we welcome feedback from our members at any time.
 In the event that a member is dissatisfied with any aspect of our service, we will endeavour to resolve the complaint as effectively and efficiently as possible.

 We have an internal complaints procedure to help resolve any issues or concerns.
-In the event that our members have a complaint that Scotwest is not able to resolve, members can forward it to the Financial Ombudsman Service, within 6 months of the Credit Union's final response letter.
+In the event that our members have a complaint that Scotwest is not able to resolve, members can forward it to the Financial Ombudsman Service, within 6 months of receiving our final response letter.

 The Financial Ombudsman Service (FOS) has been set up by law to help settle individual disputes between consumers and financial firms.